1. C Series Modules

 Automatic Synchronization of Modules and Channels

-- Add more measurement types and channels to the system by simply plugging in additional modules
+- Additional modules can be plugged in to add more measurement types and channels to the system

-- Modules are hot-swappable and autodetect once you insert them into a CompactDAQ chassis
+- Modules are hot-swappable and autodetect once you insert them into an NI CompactDAQ chassis

 - A single NI CompactDAQ system can simultaneously stream high-speed analog input, analog output, digital input, and digital output